leahmeiv/BudgetBuddy/README.md

 ### Completed By: Leisha Soberano-Keawemauhili

 #### Components
-- Converted the TopMenu and FooterMenu into components for pages
+- Converted the TopMenu and FooterMenu into seperate components for pages

 #### App
-- Implemented routing between pages through the navigation bar
+- Begin implementation of routing between pages through the navigation bar

 # Milestone 5
 ### Completed By: Leisha Soberano-Keawemauhili

 #### Expenses
+- Front-end Expense input and viewing
 - Created UI of add-budget.js for user to insert spending data
   - Implemented Date Picker for date selection
 - Created UI expense.js as template for viewing spending data

+### Leah
+- Convert all pages to meteor and fixed routing

+### Levy
+- Database

 ## Pending Progress:
-#### Leah-Mei Villanueva
-###### Date: (02/04/2020 - 02/23/2020)
-- React setup for Sign up (completed 04/02/2020 LM)
-- React setup for Sign in (completed 04/02/2020 LM)
-- React setup for About page (completed 03/07/2020 LV)
-- React setup for Home page (completed 03/07/2020 LV)

 ###### Date: (02/24/2020 - 03/08/2020)
 #### Login Page
 - Edit Sign in page/links and link to account (add error if no account)